NyronW/WebCommandLine/README.md

 ```
 Run the application and then press the CTRL + ` keys to launch the web command line.

-You can also implement one of the abstract base ConsoleCommandBase to support help text for your commands by passing '?' or help as argument when runnig youor command.
+You can also implement the abstract base ConsoleCommandBase to support help text for your commands by passing '?' or help as argument when runnig youor command.

 ```csharp
 [ConsoleCommand("greet", "Returns a greeting message")]